-What Is Small Business Saturday?
-And What Does It Mean for You?
+Small Business Saturday And What It Means for You

 Many small businesses can successfully ramp up customer engagement and sales by getting involved with established marketing events that occur year after year.
 Small Business Saturday is one such event.
 Here is a look at what this day is all about and how your small business can benefit from celebrating Small Business Saturday.

 Small Business Saturday is one day every year set aside to a support small businesses across the entire United States.
 The event was started by American Express in 2010 and is celebrated on the Saturday after Thanksgiving.
 Nestled in between Black Friday and Cyber Monday, this event encourages consumers to get out and shop at their local neighborhood stores.

 In 2016, an estimated 112 million shoppers participated in the seventh annual Small Business Saturday by shopping at local shops, setting a new record for the event.
 The goal of Small Business Saturday is to remind consumers that they play a key role in helping the small businesses in their community thrive, and encourage them to get out and shop and dine at local businesses.
 Founding partner American Express keeps the trend continuing after Small Business Saturday and all year long with the Shop Small campaign — a nationwide movement to celebrate small businesses every day.

 If you have a local brick-and-mortar store or restaurant, then the power of this event is significant for you.
 Small Business Saturday is a great time to refocus your marketing efforts on your local community.
 Start by updating your marketing plan to use local SEO marketing tactics, social media, and public relations to put the spotlight on your business in the community.